-To gain insights into how large organizations deal with this challenge, we conducted a global survey among senior executives that focused understanding the strategic and organizational capabilities it takes to act successfully within ecosystem networks.
-In addition, we wanted to identify existing capability gaps and learn what could be done and what is currently being done to close such gaps.
+To gain insights into how large organizations deal with this challenge, we conducted a series of in-depth interviews with global thought leaders and top executives as well as a global survey among senior leaders that focused on understanding the strategic and organizational capabilities it takes to act successfully within ecosystem networks.
+The responses point to existing capability gaps and offer perspectives on how to close such gaps.

 - Organizing for Business Ecosystem Management

 - Current Practices Related to Business Ecosystem Management